 Grades 6-12 meet the second and fourth Sunday evenings of the month after the evening worship service at 7:15pm.
 See upcoming events.

 Every summer, for one week, Falls Church is transformed into Nature Camp.
 This is a great way for kids to learn about God and His creation through stories, nature lessons, crafts, hands-on activities, games, and songs.
-In past years, we’ve learned about rocks & minerals, and about insects.
-The theme for 2016 was Birds!
-We ended the week on Friday evening with a hot dog supper and a program by the children.
+In past years, we’ve learned about rocks & minerals, insects, wonderful water and birds.
+The theme for 2017 is Terrific Trees!
+We end the week on Friday with lunch and a program by the children.